medic/cht-docs/content/en/apps/guides/messaging/rapidpro.md

 {{% /alert %}}

 {{% alert title="Caveat when switching outgoing message services" %}}
-When switching from another outgoing message service to RapidPro, or switching between RapidPro accounts or hosts, make sure that none of the outgoing messages on your instance, that have been relayed through the previous service, are in a non-final state ("received-by-gateway", "forwarded-by-gateway" or "sent").
-CHT Core will request state updates for these messages from RapidPro, fail on every retry, and consume your request quota.
+When switching from another outgoing message service to RapidPro, or switching between RapidPro accounts or hosts, make sure that all of the outgoing messages on your instance, that have been relayed through the previous service, are in a final state ("delivered", "failed", "denied", "cleared").
+CHT Core will request state updates for non-final messages from RapidPro, which will fail on every retry and consume your request quota.
 {{% /alert %}}